markcerqueira/markcerqueira.github.com/_posts/2020/2020-05-28-managing-management-interview-calibration.md

     <p class="caption-text" style="line-height: 1.5em; margin-bottom: 24px;"><strong>Candidates Revisited</strong></p>
 </div>

 With this function we can revisit our Candidates sheet and do some math.
 Astute observers will notice the sheet had the average score of onsite interviews and also a calibrated average of onsite interviews.
-The calibrated average adjusts each interviewer's score based on their calibration percentange.
+The calibrated average adjusts each interviewer's score based on their calibration percentage.
 Unless you're perfectly calibrated this means your scores will be adjusted downwards.
 For our sample data, Day9's scores aren't adjusted (e.g. a 3 stays a 3) because he is perfectly calibrated; Tasteless's scores are calibrated downwards by 50% (e.g. a 3 becomes a 1.5) because Tasteless has a 50% calibration; and Artosis' scores are ignored (e.g. a 3 becomes a 0) because he is never calibrated.
 This calibrated average score provides another lens through which to view a candidate's performance.

 There are a few things worth highlighting before we close out this post: